SuB1X-Coin/documentation/guides/mn_dont_do_this_at_home.md

 ## Why setting up a MasterNode at home is a bad idea

-Some people, including me at some point want to save a few bucks and run a MasterNode at home on a retired PC or Laptop collecting dust.
+Some people, including me at some point, want to save a few bucks and run a MasterNode at home on a retired PC or Laptop collecting dust.
 Good idea? **NO**

 Here's why: